 Providing home care

-When delivering support and care services to people in their own homes, follow the government guidance on provision of home care.
+When delivering support and care services to people in their own homes, follow the government guidance on how to work safely in domiciliary care.

 Protecting your client and others

 You must help your client to follow the government guidance on staying safe at all times.